yzhao062/DCSO/README.md

 All datasets are accesible from http://odds.cs.stonybrook.edu/.
 Citation Suggestion for the datasets please refer to:
 > Shebuti Rayana (2016).
 ODDS Library [http://odds.cs.stonybrook.edu].
 Stony Brook, NY: Stony Brook University, Department of Computer Science.

-To replicate the demo, you should download the datasets and place them in ./datasets/.
+To replicate the demo, you should download the datasets from http://odds.cs.stonybrook.edu/ and place them in ./datasets/.
+We do not provide the data download.

 ------------

 ## Usage and Sample Output (Demo Version)